How to Match Wood Colors: Tips for Furniture and Flooring

 Frequently Asked Questions

-▼Ceiling colour influences how light reflects on wood surfaces.
+▼Ceiling color influences how light reflects on wood surfaces.
 Lighter ceilings make wood tones appear richer and more vibrant, while darker ceilings create a cosy, intimate feel.
 Neutral or soft tones keep the focus on your flooring.

-▼Yes, wider planks show more grain and variation, making colour appear richer and more dynamic.
+▼Yes, wider planks show more grain and variation, making color appear richer and more dynamic.
 Narrow planks create uniformity, which can make tones seem lighter or more consistent.
 The layout also affects visual perception.

 What’s the best way to choose a rug that matches my wood floor?